dbdeviant/diny/diny/crates-io.md

 let diny::Serializer { format, writer } = sink.try_into_inner().unwrap();

 // A reader can be any implementation of futures::io::AsyncBufRead.
-// In this case, we're using a utility module to convert the bytes
+// This example is using a utility module to convert the bytes
-// written to the vec into an appropriate reader. let reader = diny::util::AsyncSliceReader::from(&writer[..]);
+// written to the vec into an async reader. let reader = diny::util::AsyncSliceReader::from(&writer[..]);

 // A stream is constructible for any implementor of diny::AsyncDeserialize